-Love Stories vs. Romance
+Romance and Love Stories

-In a romance book, the development of a romantic relationship must be the main focus of the plot.
-Also, the plot in a romance book follows a specified progression (formula), and that includes a “Happily Ever After” ending where the romantic couple ends up together.
+In a romance book, the romantic relationship must be the story’s central focus.
+The romance is the story, and the plot would fall apart without it.
+The plot follows a specified progression (formula), which includes a “Happily Ever After” ending where the romantic couple ends up together.

-I don’t set out to write squeaky-clean or unrealistically sanitized fiction, since real life can get messy.
+I don’t set out to write squeaky clean or unrealistically sanitized fiction, since real life can get messy.
 But I don’t include “mess” for the sake of it, either.